matheger/matheger.github.io/index.md

 # Welcome!

 My name is Matt.
-I have been working as a PhD researcher in physical chemistry (specifically spectroscopy and quantum simulations) for several years, which gives me a solid mathematical and data-centric background.
-I have recently decided to extend my career opportunities into the field of data analytics; this page acts as a minimal, work-in-progress showcase for my new skill set.
+I am a PhD researcher in molecular spectroscopy and quantum simulations who has recently decided to extend his career into the field of data analytics.
+In order to hone and showcase my analysis skills and programming capabilities, I have set up this website as a minimal, work-in-progress portfolio.

-For some example projects and code snippets, please see the [Projects](/projects) page.
+For some example projects and code snippets, feel free to head over to the [Projects](/projects) page.

+If you are familiar with the Python programming language, you might also appreciate this relentlessly nerdy collection of nonsense.

 <br>